gretchenhu/BuddhaWorldGallery_v2/README.md

 # BuddhaWorldGallery_v2

 BuddhaWorldGallery_v2 was improved upon our previous project BuddhaWorldGallery.
-It is an online website for art lovers to be able to browse, filter, and upload buddhism artifacts across the world.
+We conducted 6 user interviews and gathered 70+ feedbacks.
+Among which, we adapted 20 feedbacks and turned it into a totally different website.
+The website It is an online website for art lovers to be able to browse, filter, and upload buddhism artifacts across the world.
 Users will be able to filter artifacts based on the dynasty they like and leave comments about their favorite artifacts.

 ## Authors